deankoch/UYRW_data/README.md

 ## about us

 We are a team of mathematicians, statisticians, and ecologists, conducting a multi-year research project to develop an operational forecasting system for streamflow and water quality on the [Upper Yellowstone River](http://fwp.mt.gov/mtoutdoors/images/Storyimages/2017/UpperYellowstoneMap.jpg) (UYR) and its tributaries.
-Our system will be based on [SWAT-MODFLOW](https://www.sciencedirect.com/science/article/abs/pii/S136481521930893X?via%3Dihub), a hybrid of the [SWAT2012](https://swat.tamu.edu/software/swat-editor/) (Soil-Water-Assessment Tool) model for surface water dynamics and [MODFLOW](https://www.usgs.gov/mission-areas/water-resources/science/modflow-and-related-programs?qt-science_center_objects=0#qt-science_center_objects) (Modular Finite-Difference Flow) for groundwater dynamics.
+Our system will be based on [SWAT+/gflow](https://www.mdpi.com/2306-5338/7/4/75), a hybrid of the [SWAT+](https://swat.tamu.edu/software/plus/) (Soil-Water-Assessment Tool) model for surface water dynamics, and gflow, physically-based groundwater flow module developed by Ryan Bailey to replace the current SWAT+ aquifer module.

 ## R code